farimarwat/WifiMaster/README.md

 ```
 ### Get Wifi by Id
 The Id is row id in database.It can start from 1 to unlimited(in millions).
-In case, if not data found regarding this id, then response mage some thing like this but not the exact = "No Hotspot found"
+In case, if no data found regarding this id, then response may be some thing like this but not the exact = "No Hotspot found"
 ```
 //get by id
 wm.getWifiById(